-There are quite a few alternative eco-friendly flooring options on the homebuilding market these days.
-If you’re looking for flooring that is beautiful and rich-looking, while at the same time eco-friendly, coconut and sugar palm flooring could be your answer.
+If you’re looking for flooring that is beautiful and rich-looking, while at the same time eco-friendly, then coconut and sugar palm flooring could be your answer!

-I’ve recently acquired some coconut and sugar palm flooring samples from alternacorp and I was floored (pun intended) by how they looked.
+I recently acquired some coconut and sugar palm flooring samples from alternacorp, and I was floored (pun intended) by how they looked.
 This is some really beautiful and exotic-looking stuff.
-There are all sorts of positives to this product which I will explain later in this post.
+There are all sorts of positives to palm flooring which I will explain later in this post.

-This particular brand of palm flooring (Durapalm) is made from reclaimed plantation-grown coconut or sugar palms that are grown in Asia and that are past their fruit-bearing years.
+The Durapalm brand of palm flooring is made from reclaimed plantation-grown coconut or sugar palms that are grown in Asia and that are past their fruit-bearing years.

 That means that the trees aren’t burned or dumped in totality in a landfill after they no longer produce nuts.